Blog

 Earmuffs are like safety helmets.
 Earmuffs come in different sizes for kids and adults.
 Earmuffs would typically cover the entire ear.

-While earmuffs are suitable for cold conditions, they can cause irritation in the ears and around the ears in warmer climates, especially if there is substantial relative humidity.
+While earmuffs are suitable for cold conditions, they can irritate the ears and the area around the ears in warmer climates, especially if there is substantial relative humidity.

 4. Silicon Plugs

-Silicon plugs can protect the auditory canal but they are not supported by any larger structure or form.
+Silicon plugs can protect the auditory canal, but they are not supported by any larger structure or form.
 Hence, they may fall off.
-Silicon plugs are also used and throw.
+Silicon plugs are also used and thrown.

 5. Universal Earplugs